GiX007/mlp4cs/docs/dev_notes.md

 - Turns 3–4: `accumulated_slots` still has `restaurant-area=cambridge`, but GT has `restaurant-area=centre`
 - Result: JGA = False for turns 3 AND 4, caused by a single turn 2 error

-This is by design accumulated belief state mirrors how a real dialogue system tracks constraints across turns.
+This is by design: accumulated belief state mirrors how a real dialogue system tracks constraints across turns.

+**Most common JGA failure: missing dontcare.**
+User says "No particular type of food but moderate price" → model extracts pricerange=moderate but omits food=dontcare.
+CoT prompt and explicit dontcare examples partially address this.
+Remaining failures are cases where user combines preference + non-preference in one sentence and model focuses on explicit value and drops implicit dontcare.
+Observed in API-baseline runs (GPT-4o-mini, Haiku) on the dev set.

+**Multi-domain turn slot miss:**
+GT has slots for both hotel and restaurant in same turn.
+Pipeline predicts single domain → misses the other domain's slots entirely.
+JGA=False for that turn and all subsequent turns (cascading).
+Affects ~3-4% of turns.
+Accepted tradeoff of single-domain-per-turn design.
+Observed in API-baseline runs (GPT-4o-mini, Haiku) on the dev set.

 ---